VuongNM/vuongnm.github.io/_posts/2019-8-23-kagglelb.md

 ---
 layout: post
-title: On Kaggle Public - Private Leaderboard
+title: On kaggle public - private leaderboard
 ---

 One of the goals of building machine learning model is to accurately predict the future.